 Gain Access to 70 Webinar Lessons and 24 Hours of Podcasts

 Caregiving expert, Pamela D. Wilson shares proven recommendations, relevant anecdotes, and humor in this digital caregiver program.
 Eight modules featuring 70 webinar lessons—equal to 28 hours— plus 24 hours of podcasts result in an outstanding 52-hour program in the field of caregiver programs, resources, and education.

-The digital caregiver program Taking Care of Elderly Parents Stay at Home, and Beyond features an online community where participants interact with Wilson and other caregivers.
-This outstanding caregiver program enhances and builds upon skills employees use in the workplace to increase productivity, and reduce burnout.
+The digital caregiver program Taking Care of Elderly Parents Stay at Home and Beyond features an online community where caregivers can interact with other caregivers.
+This outstanding caregiver program enhances and builds upon skills that caregivers use in daily life to care for eldelry parents at home.

 This Outstanding Elder Care Program Offers Practical Skills and Learning Experiences